alvis/presetter/README.md

 1. A set of development packages declared as `peerDependencies` in the `package.json`:
    For a project adopting a preset, during its installation these packages will be installed by presetter automatically without making changes to the project's package.json.
 2. A set of configuration files:
-   These configuration files are to be symlinked to the adopting project's root.
+   These configuration files are to be hardlinked (or symlinked if hardlink is not possible) to the adopting project's root.
 3. A set of life cycle script template:
    These scripts provide the base where the `presetter run` command will use for merging.